Ernst Ludwig Kirchner: Davos, 1917-1938

 Throughout 1936 and 1937, Kirchner began to experience health problems and was prescribed Ovaltine and Eukodal by his doctors.
 In 1937, the Degenerate Art Exhibition took place in Germany; a total of 639 works by Kirchner were taken out of museums and 25 were displayed in the exhibition.
 The Academy of Arts in Berlin expelled Kirchner as a member.
 Kirchner continued to work and organised a major exhibit in Basel, which received mixed reviews.

+Death

 Throughout 1938, Kirchner became increasingly upset with the situation in Germany.
 After Austria was annexed by Germany in the Anschluss, Kirchner became disturbed by the idea that Germany might invade Switzerland.
 On 15 June 1938, Kirchner took his own life by gunshot in front of his home in Frauenkirch; however, there are doubts about his death being a suicide.
 Three days later, Kirchner was laid to rest in the Waldfriedhof cemetery.
 Erna continued to live in the house until her death in 1945.